 The Salmon Struggle

-Salmon have complicated lives, which helps make them resilient to change, but also make them vulnerable to human activities.
-Six species of salmon and steelhead (depending on how they are counted) live in Washington State.
-Salmon are born in freshwater, rear in streams, then head downstream to spend time in the estuaries where they can grow large enough to survive in the ocean.
+Salmon lead complex lives, which make them resilient to change but also make them vulnerable to a wide variety of threats.
+Salmon are born in freshwater, rear in streams, then head downstream to spend time in estuaries where they can grow large enough to survive in the ocean.
 They return home to spawn, beginning the cycle all over again.

 Photograph for climate by Marc Duboiski, Recreation and Conservation Office.

 Photograph for hatcheries of the Chief Joseph Dam hatchery courtesy of the Confederated Tribes of the Colville Reservation.